A specialist creative writing MA for writers for children and young adults taught by published authors.

 Interview and portfolio guidance

-We invite applicants for interview on the basis of their application form, personal statement and sample of writing for young people.
+We invite applicants for the interview on the basis of their application form, personal statement, and a sample of writing for young people.
 The interview will take the form of a discussion about your writing and reading, including your ideas for the manuscript project.
 You will have the chance to ask questions about the course.

 Cost & Fees

 Year 1 tuition